acidanthera/VoodooPS2/README.md

 - bug fix: Fixed a problem with startup (multithreaded issue), where the keyboard would not work or indefinitely repeat at the login screen.

 - bug fix: Fix problem with holding down Alt and using numpad digits to type an ADB code (a feature only for debug mode).
-Had to undo most of "non-chaotic" startup and approach from another angle.
+Had to undo most of non-chaotic startup and approach from another angle.

 - New feature: Some keyboards do not generate 'break' codes when a key is released.
 This causes OS X to believe the user is holding the key down.
 Fn+F1 through Fn+F12 can have this.
 Seems to be common on Dell laptops.
 Since I failed to find a way to force the keyboard to generate break codes for these keys (some controllers seem to just ignore this), I have implemented the ability to specify these keys by their scan code in the keyboard driver's Info.plist.
-You must specify the scan code of each key in the "Breakless PS2" section.
+You must specify the scan code of each key in the Breakless PS2 section.
 See VoodooPS2Keyboard/VoodooPS2Keyboard-Breakless-Info.plist for an example (tested with my Probook keyboard for all Fn+fkeys).

 2013-02-17 v1.7.14 (beta)

 - Bug fix: Fixed problem where Synaptics trackpad would load even if a Synaptics device was not detected.

 - Internal change: Re-wrote the interrupt handling code.
-Prior to this version, data was not pulled from the PS2 port until the "work loop" got around to it.
+Prior to this version, data was not pulled from the PS2 port until the work loop got around to it.
 All the interrupt routines did was signal the scheduler to wake the work loop.
 With this version, data is collected directly in the interrupt routine, placed in a ring buffer, and the work loop is only scheduled when a complete packet has arrived.
 So, for the keyboard driver, the work loop is activated whenever a full scan code sequence has been sent (from 1 to 3 bytes), for the mouse driver, when a full 3-byte packet has arrived, and for the trackpad driver, when a full 6-byte packet has arrived.
 Not only is this more efficient (only scheduling the work loop when there is actual work to do), it is also safer as data is gathered from the PS2 port as soon as it is available.
 This is a pretty major change.

 - setProperties/setParamProperties is now fully implemented in the keyboard driver.
 This means you can use 'ioio' to change configuration values on demand.
 It also means that eventually the prefpane will be able to manipulate the keyboard Info.plist options just like it can with the trackpad.
 When I get around to working on the prefpane…

-- Added an option to most Info.plist to allow a device to be "disabled."
+- Added an option to most Info.plist to allow a device to be disabled.
 By setting DisableDevice to true, you can keep that driver code from loading and being considered for probing.
 By default, none of the drivers are disabled, but disabling them may improve startup performance as well as reduce the chances of things going wrong.
 I think a future version of the ProBook Installer should automatically disable the devices not used on the ProBook.

-- Implemented a "non-chaotic" startup.
+- Implemented a non-chaotic startup.
 Turns out that OS X will start all devices in parallel.
 While this can make the system start up faster, it might not be such a good idea for devices interacting with one resource, in this case, the PS2 port.
-The keyboard driver now waits for the PS2Controller to finish starting before starting it's "probe" process.
-And the mouse/trackpad drivers wait for the keyboard driver to finish starting before starting their "probe" process.
+The keyboard driver now waits for the PS2Controller to finish starting before starting it's probe process.
+And the mouse/trackpad drivers wait for the keyboard driver to finish starting before starting their probe process.
 A future version may make this optional.

-- The keyboard driver's "probe" function now will always return success.
+- The keyboard driver's probe function now will always return success.
 I have not found a reliable way to detect a keyboard actually being present or not, so it will always load and in the Release version does not test for the keyboard existing at all.
 Also important to note that the mouse/trackpad drivers now wait for the keyboard to load (see above), so it is really necessary to have the keyboard driver loading always anyway.

 - Added a special case for Synaptics type 0x46 (really a hack for Probooks with a Synaptics stick) to report led present, because we know it is there and it works.